Master’s Degree in Nursing Science

 After you have set up a user account, you can apply to study at the university using an online form on the application portal.
 There are six steps in the online application process.
 We recommend that you complete the individual sections in order, as they follow on from one another.
 You can log out at any time and resume work on the online application later.

 The online form asks you to provide details of your educational qualifications (high school, higher education etc.) and personal information, and to upload the required documents.
+For details of the required documents, please consult the appropriate information sheet, which can be found on this page under Related Links and Downloads or at www.unibas.ch/documentsapplication.
 Submit your application even if you have not completed your Maturität or equivalent final high school/secondary school or university examinations by the application deadline or if you do not yet have all the required documents.
 Transcripts and certificates that you do not yet have can be submitted later.
 There are deadlines for submission of these documents, which you can also find on the information sheet.

 - Recognized translations